pingidentity/terraform-provider-pingone/docs/resources/risk_policy.md

 Read-Only:

 - `max_score` (Number) An integer that specifies the maxiumum score to use as the lower bound value of the policy threshold.

-<a id="nestedatt--policy_weights--predictor"></a>
-### Nested Schema for `policy_weights.predictor`

-Required:

-- `compact_name` (String) A string that specifies the compact name of the predictor to apply to the risk policy.
-- `weight` (Number) An integer that specifies the weight to apply to the predictor when calculating the overall risk score.

-Read-Only:

-- `predictor_reference` (String) A string that specifies the attribute reference of the level to evaluate.

 ## Import